Supreme Court Will Not Examine Tech Industry Legal Shield

 Hmmm.
 Hard to know what to say.

-The question is liability: Censor each posting (Score:3)
+The question is liability: Censor each posting (Score:4, Insightful)

 The in the case question is whether web sites (including Slashdot) are responsible for the content of posts by their users.
 If so, Slashdot, Backpage, and every other web site where people can talk would need a team of censors.

 Child porn is illegal, slander is illegal, threatening people is illegal - if web sites are responsible for the posts, Slashdot would need to make sure no posts might be considered slander, or an unlawful threat.
-It just doesn't make any sense to say "the web site is liable if a user
+It just doesn't make any sense to say "the web site is liable if a user posts something that a jury considers child porn, but not liable for any other unlawful posts".

 CDA was NOT written to protect free speech.
-(Score:3)
+(Score:5, Insightful)

 It was written to DENY free speech -- specifically porn.